Redot-Engine/redot-docs/tutorials/scripting/c_sharp/c_sharp_global_classes.rst

 C# global classes
 =================

-Global classes (also known as named scripts) are types registered in Godot's editor so they can be used more conveniently.
+Global classes (also known as named scripts) are types registered in redot's editor so they can be used more conveniently.

 - Global classes show up in the *Add Node* and *Create Resource* dialogs.